Nightjar LogoSign in

 Amazon

-Nightjar outputs at 2048x2048, which exceeds Amazon's 1000px minimum and meets their 1600px+ recommendation for zoom functionality.
-Compositions produce pure white backgrounds (RGB 255,255,255) that pass Amazon's main image requirements.
-Product preservation prevents the distortion that triggers Amazon's "Misleading" content flag.
-Multi-Shot Generation provides the multiple angles Amazon requires per listing.
+Nightjar outputs at 1K, 2K, or 4K targets, which exceeds Amazon's 1000px minimum and meets their 1600px+ recommendation for zoom functionality.
+Solid white backgrounds (RGB 255,255,255) are a built-in Background option for the Product Listing Image workflow, so Amazon's main-image requirements are met without manual checking.
+Product preservation helps avoid the distortion that triggers Amazon's "Misleading" content flag.
+Photoshoot covers the multiple angles Amazon requires per listing in a single Generation.

 Shopify

-The 2048x2048 default fits within Shopify's 5,000x5,000 maximum and matches the recommended square format for product images.
-Nightjar has a Shopify app integration, so images can be generated and synced to products without leaving the Shopify admin.
-Aspect ratio control handles any theme requirement.
+A 2K square output fits within Shopify's 5,000x5,000 maximum and matches the recommended square format for product images.
+Nightjar runs as an embedded Shopify app, so the same canvas is available inside the Shopify admin with Shopify auth and Shopify billing.
+Aspect ratio control handles any theme requirement (1:1, 4:5, 3:4, 16:9, and more).

 Social Media